-- SCHILDKRAUT, JOSEPH: divorced from Elise Bartlett; born in Vienna, Austria.
+SCHILDKRAUT, JOSEPH: divorced from Elise Bartlett; born in Vienna, Austria.
 Write him at Universal Studio.
 Free lance player.
 The gambler in "Show Boat."
 Universal.
 Lead in "Cock of the Walk."
 SCOTT, FRED: unmarried, born Fresno, Calif.
 Write him at Pathe Studio.
-Con-tract star.
+Contract star.
 Gerry in "Swing High."
-Now working as Fred Brandon in "Beyond Victory." - Calif.
+Now working as Fred Brandon in "Beyond Victory."

+Calif.
 Write him at Pathe Studio.
 Contract star.
 Gerry in "Swing High."
 Now working as Fred Brandon in "Beyond Victory."

 SEBASTIAN, DOROTHY: unmarried; born in Birmingham, Ala.
-Write her at M-G-M Studio; feminine lead in "Morgan's Last Raid," M-G-M; featured role in "Our Blushing Brides," M-G-M. Now working in featured role in "Dirigible," Columbia.
+Write her at M-G-M Studio.
+Free lance player.
+Featured role in "The Single Standard," M-G-M Studio; feminine lead in "Morgan's Last Raid," M-G-M; featured role in "Our Blushing Brides," M-G-M. Now working in featured role in "Dirigible," Columbia.

 SMITH, STANLEY: unmarried; born in Kansas City, Mo.
 Write him at Paramount Studio.
 Contract player.
 Jerry Hamilton in "Love Among the Millionaires."
 Dick Johns in "Queen High."
-Now working in "Love Among the Millionaires."
-Dick Johns in "Queen High."
 Now working in "Manhattan Mary," all for Paramount.

-SEGAL, VIVIENNE: unmarried; born in White Plains, N.Y.
-Write her at Warner Bros.
+SEGAL, VIVIENNE: unmarried; born in White Plains, N. Y. Write her at Warner Bros.
 Studio.
 Free lance player.
 Primadonna role in "The Song of the West," "Golden Dawn," "Bride of the Regiment," all First National.

 SHEARER, NORMA: married to Irving Thalberg; born in Montreal, Canada.
 Write her at M-G-M Studio.
 Contract star.
 Jerry in "The Divorcee."
 Betty in "Let Us Be Gay."

 SPARKS, NED: unmarried; born in St. Thomas, Ontario.
 Write him at RKO Studio.
 Contract player.
-Happy Winter in "Street Girl," Happy in "Love Comes Anog," Winthrop Clavering in "The Cohens and kellys in Scotland."
-Now co-starring in "The Cohens and Kellys in Scotland."
-Now co-starring in "The Cohens and Kellys in Scotland."
-Now co-starring in "The Cohens and Kellys in Scotland."
-Now co-starring in "The Cohens and Kellys in Scotland."
-Now co-starring in the Studio.
+Happy Winter in "Street Girl," Happy in "Love Comes Along," Winthrop Clavering in "The Conspiracy," and Dan Walsh in "The Fall Guy."

+SIDNEY, GEORGE: unmarried; born in Hungary.
+Write him at Universal Studio.
+Free lance player.
+Co-starred with Charles Murray in "The Cohens and Kellys in Scotland."
+Now co-starring in "The Cohens and Kellys in Ireland."

+SILLS, MILTON: married to Doris Kenyon.
+Born in Chicago, Ill.
+Write him at Fox Studio.
 Contract star.
-Stellar role in "Stellar role in "New orking in stellar role in "The Scotland."
-Now co-starring in "The Scotland."
-Now working in stellar role in "New working in stellar role in "New working in stellar role in "Stellar role in "Stellar role in "The Cohens and Kellys in Scotland."
-Now co-starring in "The Scotland."
-Now co-starring in "The Scotland."
-Now working in stellar role in "New working in stellar role in "New working in stellar role in "Kismet."
+Now working in stellar role in "Net Work."

+SKINNER, OTIS: married to non-professional.
+Write him at First National Studio.
+Contract star.
+Now working in stellar role in "Kismet."

+STONE, LEWIS: divorced from Florence Oak-

-- "Kismet."
+"Kismet."
 STONE, LEWIS: divorced from Florence Oak-